China's Xiaomi unveils 5G smartphone for $680

 Prices for Xiaomi’s new offering will start at 599 euros ($679.33) when it hits the market in May, Donovan Sung, Xiaomi’s global head of products, told a trade event in Barcelona, prompting gasps in the hall where it was presented.

 Samsung, which leads the market ahead of Huawei and Apple, launched a 5G phone on Wednesday which it said would be available in early summer, with a $1,980 starting price.
-[L1N20F1EI]

 “We think this is one of the most competitive prices for a 5G smartphone today and it’s going to be available very, very soon,” Sung said.